-We deliver a number of different services under these arrangements and the transaction price includes a number of fixed and variable components as described on the following page in the ‘Impact of nbn Infrastructure Services Agreement (ISA) on revenue from customer contracts and other income’.
+We deliver a number of different services under these arrangements and the transaction price includes a number of fixed and variable components as described below.

 Given significant variability in the overall ISA consideration, the legal contract includes specific clauses as to if, when and how an interest receivable or an interest payable should be calculated.